CianHub/guessing-game/README.md

 ### Design

-The application utlises a very minimal responsive design, mainly consisting of a text input field, two buttons and the information relating to the current screen.
+The application utilises a minimal, responsive design, mainly consisting of a text input field, two buttons and the information relating to the current screen.
 This convention is altered on the leaderboard screen where a table is used to display the leaderboard.

 The styling of the application was inspired by a classroom aesthetic, in order to emphasise on the quiz aspect of the game.
 This was implememeted using a blackboard background image and a chalky handwritten font ([squeaky chalk sound](https://www.1001fonts.com/squeaky-chalk-sound-font.html))